-Accurate to 4 1/2 digits (± 1 display digit).
-The rate meter can be programmed to accept almost any number of pulses per unit of measurement, sample from 2 to 24 seconds maximum, and autorange up to 5 digits of significant information.
+Accurate to 4 1/2 digits (±1 display digit).
+The ratemeter uses 1/tau with 8 digit math, can sample from 2 to 24 seconds maximum, and auto-range up to 5 digits of significant information.
 In the "RPS" mode, the ratemeter displays in units per second, and in the "scale" mode, units per hour or per minute.
-The unit will display the rate of the A Input only.
+The unit will display the rate of the A&B Inputs.